Jvyz/28g-smt-io-channel-analysis/README.md

 ## Conclusion

-The analysis provided insight on IEEE standards on high-speed protocol signal integrity of 28Gb/s high density SMT IO, 4/10 inch host.
+The analysis provided insight on IEEE standards on high-speed protocol and signal integrity of 28Gb/s high density SMT IO, 4/10 inch host.
 Additioanlly, comprehensive measurements of mixed-mode S parameters were conducted and thus the performance were evaluated to better understand the standards of high-speed tranmission lines.

 ## Contribution
 If you find issues or have suggestions for additional plots (e.g., Time Domain Reflectometry/TDR), feel free to open an issue or submit a pull request.